Rackover/Broadcast/README.md

 - Lobby that hasn't sent trace of life in the past 30 seconds are cleaned up and destroyed from the server
 - Broadcast uses the major version number (X) to signal compatibility break.
 Minor version number and revision number (Y and Z) are usually quality of life improvements or bugfixes, but no protocol change.
 - Broadcast returns maximum 200 lobbies when queried
+- Broadcast does not implement hole punching: it only implements a message "requesting" a punch from the client to the host.
+The actual punching implementation is left to the application.